FMMT666/launchpad.py/README.md

     be sent for each message.
 For a faster version, hence less comfortable version, see LedCtrlRawByCode() below (though even sending 10 bytes is pretty fast on the Pro).

-    If <blue> is omitted, this method runs in "Classic" compatibility mode, which only had red/green LEDs and intensities ranging from 0..3.
+    If <blue> is omitted, this method runs in "Mk1" compatibility mode, which only had red/green LEDs and intensities ranging from 0..3.
 In that mode, the input arguments are multiplied by 21, to map 0..3 to 0..63.